 f) As regards advertising and marketing activities, member companies are required to present the potential benefits that may be gained by candidates and clients from the services provided with a sense of realism and objectiveness.

-a) Member companies undertake to comply with the principles of reliability, professionalism, justice and integrity as concerns the obligation of confidentiality and privacy of information towards both job seekers and clients, and should maintain any records in confidence as required by binding legal regulations and the good practices adopted.
+a) Member companies undertake to comply with the principles of reliability, professionalism, justice and integrity as concerns the obligation of confidentiality and privacy of information towards both job seekers and clients, as required by binding legal regulations and the good practices adopted.

 a) In terms of co-operation with job seekers, clients and other partners, member companies undertake to follow guidelines resulting from human rights and applicable legal provisions, treating these parties without prejudice and discrimination.
 In particular, any discrimination because of sex, age, disability, race, religion, nationality, political beliefs, union membership, ethnic origin, faith, sexual orientation is strictly forbidden.
 In addition, member companies undertake not to perform any activities based on discriminatory instructions given by clients and commit to promoting the principle of respect for diversity among their clients.